Moravian Church: Beliefs

 These tenets of classical Christianity are not unique to the Moravian Church.
 The emphasis in both the Ancient Unity and the Renewed Unity is on Christian living and the fellowship of believers as a true witness to a vibrant Christian Faith.

 Spirit of the Moravian Church

+The Moravian Church is part of historic evangelicalism as its members strive to "actively seek to share the wonderful news of Christ with others".
 An account of the ethos of the Moravian Church is given by one of its British bishops, Clarence H. Shawe.
 In a lecture series delivered at the Moravian Theological Seminary in Bethlehem, Pennsylvania, Shawe described the Spirit of the Moravian Church as having five characteristics: simplicity, happiness, unintrusiveness, fellowship, and the ideal of service: